Church of St Mary the Virgin, South Benfleet: Churchyard

 Sir Charles Nicholson, who died in 1949, is buried on the south side of the west tower in a family tomb that also contains his wives, Evelyn Louise, née Olivier, who predeceased him and who was an aunt to the actor Laurence Olivier, and Catherine Maud née Warren.
-Other monuments include a table tomb from the 1720s which belongs to James Matthews, a local farmer and hoyman.
+Just adjacent to the church yard, at the junction of Essex Way and the High Street, is the Grade II-listed South Benfleet War Memorial, also designed by Nicholson.
+Other churchyard monuments include a table tomb from the 1720s which belongs to James Matthews, a local farmer and hoyman.
 The inscription reads "Sixty three years our Hoyman sailed merrily around.
 Fourty four lived parishioner where he's aground.
 Five wives bear him thirty three children.
 Enough, land another as honest before he gets off."
 The monument is listed at Grade II, as are a group of four, c.
 1800 headstones to Catherine and Robert Hewson (d.1776); Mary Nash (d.1760); and John Greenway (d.1736).
 The stones are around 18 and 22 yards southeast of the south porch.
-Just adjacent to the church yard, at the junction of Essex Way and the High Street, is the Grade II-listed South Benfleet War Memorial, also designed by Nicholson.